1. What is Salvation?

 5. Can I trust God to make the right standard?

-God is the most reliable and trustworthy Being you could ever imagine.
+God is the most reliable and trustworthy Being.
 Even our closest friends and family let us down, but God will never lead you wrong or deceive you - it is against his nature.
+The Bible makes the claims about God's Holiness and Perfection, but at the end of the day, one must trust in God as Just and Right by allowing the Spirit to lead him/her, and weigh all the evidence of the seen to help determine the things that are unseen.

 2Sa 22:31 As for God, his way is perfect; the word of the LORD is tried: he is a buckler to all them that trust in him.